ABC - Wilmington

 Each year in June, members of America's Boating Club - Wilmington (both power and sail, and even folks with no boat will drive to some land-based activities) get together and cruise for one week to various destinations around the Chesapeake Bay.
 The cruise usually includes marina, stays along with raft-ups and on the hook nights.
 This caters to everyone's favorites, and makes sure we all get some shore leave!
 Dinners are a mix of ashore in a restaurant, or potluck style.

 It's not too early to begin thinking of the June Cruise.
-Registration is due February 29 - ABC-Wilmington members should look for registration instructions in your email.
+ABC-Wilmington members should look for registration instructions in your email.
 The cruise is also open to other area squardon members, just drop us a line at cruise@abc-wilmington.com and we'll send you what you need to do.

 Here are some details:

-The Cruise Committee wants to underscore its hope that those who cannot join us on a boat meet up with us at the Kickoff, SERC or in Cambridge.
+The Cruise Committee wants to underscore its hope that those who cannot join us on a boat meet up with us at the Pre-cruise Entertainment, kickoff picnic, London Town and Gardens, Hancock Resolution Plantation, and in Baltimore.
 No boat is necessary!

 Camaraderie, just fun boating and on-shore discoveries promise to make the cruise very special.
-Remember - boat or no boat - we want you to join us.
+Remembre - boat or no boat - we want you to join us.

-Many thanks to the 2024 Cruise Committee: Laura Hepting, Carol Hanson, and Co-Chairs Colleen and John Schleicher, Leslie Brower and Bruce Wyngaard.
+Many thanks to the 2025 Cruise Committee: John Bailey, Carol Hanson, and Co-Chairs Colleen and John Schleicher, Leslie Brower and Bruce Wyngaard.
 Do not hesitate to contact any us on cruise@abc-wilmington.com if you have questions.

 The following is a recap of our 2024 annual cruise: